wavemaker/docs/learn/react-native/react-native-embed.md

 - Using ReactNativePageView or ReactNativeHostingController, React Native app can be launched.

-## Communicate from react native js to native layer
+## Communicate from React Native JS to Native Layer

 ```
 const promise = App.invokeNativeApi('action-name', {...params})
 ```

-## Implementing actions in Android project
+## Implementing Actions in Android Project

-- Include the following as dependency into the module.
+- Include the following as a dependency into the module.

 ```
 implementation (project(':wavemaker-expo-native-module'))